Overclocking with MSI’s Afterburner

 - 64-bit support/Custom Skins/Multi-language support/stability testing/video capture/mobile apps

-Pascal likes low core temperatures to achieve its maximum overclock but we were unable to cool our test room below 80F on our record-setting warm Southern California Winter day.
+Pascal likes low core temperatures to achieve its maximum overclock but we were unable to cool our test room below 76F on our warm Summer day.
+With our core overclock set, we next tried memory overclocking.
+Here is a +250MHz offset to the memory:

-We settled on a 200MHz memory clock offset to reach 5200MHz (10400MHz) and our highest performance in games.
-Our final TITAN X overclock of an additional 160MHz to the core and 200MHz to the memory gave us a steady 1949MHz core and 5200MHz memory.
+We settled on +200MHz memory clock offset to reach 5200MHz (10400MHz!) and our highest performance in games.
+Temperatures rose to their maximum 69C but kept the core Boost clock locked in at a very steady 1949MHz with 100% fan speeds.
+Of course, we tested many other memory overclocks in smaller increments to decide on our final TITAN X overclock of an additional 160MHz to the core and 200MHz to the memory for a steady 1949MHz core and 5200MHz memory.